sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: TBD
 - **Status**: Not started
 - **Outcomes**:
-  - We can categorize and capture the amount of effort spent on different incident types
+  - We can categorize and capture the amount of effort spent on different incident types.
-  - We can provide a straightforward set of tools to collect initial debugging and deployment information
+  - We can provide a straightforward set of tools to collect initial debugging and deployment information.
   - TBD
 - **Milestones**: TBD